 - Get extra links from infographic directories.

-- Post Studies and Research: Studies and original research attract links depending on your industry.
-The two will work great when you’re reputable in your industry.
+Studies and original research attract links.
+The two will work great if you’re reputable in your industry.

 #7.
 Include Multiple Media Types